 So, is its reputation as a party island warranted if it’s a place everyone can visit?

 We decided to take a stroll around the island one day to find out what it has to offer, and it was lovely.
-As it’s a sand island, this obviously means beaches are a-plenty and we found a few beautiful white sand options to choose from.
+As it’s a sand island, beaches are a-plenty and we found a few beautiful white sand options to choose from.
 One of the most popular (which also means it’s the busiest) happens to be at the harbour.
-As it’s on the main road, there is a lot of “traffic” but if you are feeling sociable and energetic, you can have a game of beach volleyball.
+As it’s on the main road, there is a lot of “traffic” and if you are feeling sociable and energetic, you can have a game of beach volleyball.

 Watching the sunset